flowr-analysis/vscode-flowr/README.md

 #### Detailed Explanation

-You can generate a [slice](https://github.com/flowr-analysis/flowr/wiki/Terminology#program-slice) of the currently highlighted variable in any R code by using the "Slice for Cursor Position" command.
+You can generate a [backward slice](https://github.com/flowr-analysis/flowr/wiki/Terminology#program-slice) of the currently highlighted variable in any R code by using the "Show Relevant Code for Cursor Position Once (Backward Slice)" command.
 All code that is not part of the generated slice will then be grayed out.
+To generate a forward slice, use the "Show Influence for Cursor Position Once (Forward Slice)" command.

-Optionally, you can also use one of the two "Toggle Continuous Slice" options, which will automatically cause the slice to be updated when code changes occur or when the cursor is moved.
+Optionally, you can also use one of the two "Toggle Slice" options, which will automatically cause the slice to be updated when code changes occur or when the cursor is moved.

-You can also view the reconstruction of a piece of code based on the current slice.
-The "Show Current Slice in Editor (Reconstruct)" command opens a view next to the current editor that will automatically update the reconstruction as you slice.
-By default, this should be shown to you automatically whenever you slice (but this can be changed in the settings).
+You can also view the reconstruction of a piece of code based on the current backward slice.
+The "Show Current Backward Slice in Editor (Reconstruct)" command opens a view next to the current editor that will automatically update the reconstruction as you slice.
+By default, this should be shown to you automatically whenever you create a backward slice (but this can be changed in the settings).

 To clear the slice highlighting, use the "Clear Current Slice Presentation" command or the trash icon in the upper right of the editor.